boetiusj/hugo/roadmap.md

 7. Pages
     a.
 404: 2 columns
     b. filter pages with frontmatter (index: false)
 8. hugo-dev/index.html: how much of this is necessary?
+9. Blog image links to post
+10. Blog: remove search